yunkunrao/tendermint.com/content/intro/getting-started/#02-first-abci-app.md

 The `98` is a type-byte, and can be ignored (it's useful for serializing and deserializing arbitrary json).
 Otherwise, this result is empty - there's nothing to report on and everything is OK.

-We can confirm that are transaction worked and the value got stored by querying the app:
+We can confirm that our transaction worked and the value got stored by querying the app:

 ```
 curl -s 'localhost:46657/abci_query?data="abcd"&path=""&prove=false'
 ```

+The `path` and `prove` arguments can be ignored for now, and in a future release can be left out.
 Note the `value` in the result.
 It should say `61626364`, which is the hex-encoding of the ASCII of `abcd`.
-You can verify in a python shell by running `"61626364".decode('hex')`.
+You can verify this in a python shell by running `"61626364".decode('hex')`.
+Stay tuned for a future release that makes this output more human-readable ;).

 Now let's try setting a different key and value: